tier4/nebula/README.md

 ## How to build

 Builds on ROS Galactic and Humble.
-Be sure to install dependencies using `rosdep`:

-`rosdep install --from-paths src --ignore-src -y -r`

 A [TCP enabled version of ROS' Transport Driver](https://github.com/MapIV/transport_drivers/tree/tcp) is required to use Nebula.
 You can install it manually or pull it inside this repository using vcs:

 `vcs import . < build_depends.repos`

+Once you have either installed or added the source of the above Transport Drivers package to your workspace, be sure to install dependencies using `rosdep`:

+`rosdep install --from-paths src --ignore-src -y -r`

 Then compile with colcon, optionally enabling symlink: